incident-io/catalog-importer/docs/sources.md

     // https://backstage.io/docs/auth/service-to-service-auth/#usage-in-external-callers
     token: '$(BACKSTAGE_TOKEN)',

-    // Optional.
-Customize header value used for authorization.
-If you are using a custom
+    // By default, we send the token in the `Authorization` HTTP header.
+If you
+    // want to override this, then you use this optional configuration value to
-    // value for your authorization header that can be changed here.
+    // override the header name that is used.
-    header: 'CustomHeader'
+    // header: 'CustomHeader'

     // Some Backstage instances (e.g. Roadie) may prefer tokens to be used
     // as-is instead of signed into JWTs.
 If this is you, explicitly opt-out of